 Microfiber is rather clingy, as those of you who’ve tried microfiber sheets on your bed have learned.
 Dust will adhere well to the cloth, and the light dampening improves good adherence.

-Denatured alcohol is ethanol or grain alcohol to which has been added chemicals such as methanol.
+Denatured alcohol is ethanol or grain alcohol, which has been added to chemicals such as methanol.
 These chemicals make it unfit for drinking (either bad taste or actually toxic) but well suited for, among other things, cleaning wood surfaces after sanding.

-It’s a specialized type of cloth that has been treated with a “tacky” material that will pick up dust particles, as well as dirt or anything else that would interfere with a smooth and clean finish on the wood surface.
-Nothing needs to be added to a tack cloth such as water, mineral spirits, or denatured alcohol since it’s already been treated with sticky stuff, if you will.
+A tack cloth is a specialized type of cloth that has been treated with a “tacky” material that will pick up dust particles, dirt, or anything else that would interfere with a smooth and clean finish on the wood surface.

 Take these extra steps to finish the project you’ve worked hard on to complete.
 It would be a shame to have its finish be bumpy to the feel and especially a shame to have it look uneven.